PX4/PX4-user_guide/en/assembly/_assembly.md

 This topic provides basic instructions and links showing how to connect and assemble the core components of a typical unmanned system (UAS) running PX4.

-The instructions are focussed on systems that use [Pixhawk-series](../flight_controller/pixhawk_series.md) flight controllers, and in particular those that have adopted the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
+The instructions are focussed on systems that use [Pixhawk-series](../flight_controller/pixhawk_series.md) flight controllers (FCs), and in particular those that have adopted the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
-For these flight controllers, much of the "wiring up" is as simple as connecting the components into the appropriately labelled ports using supplied cables.
+For these FCs, much of the "wiring up" is as simple as connecting the components into the appropriately labelled ports using supplied cables.

 Note that there are also [flight controller-specific guides](#flight-controller-specific-assembly-guides).

 ::: info If your FC does not use the connector standard ...
-If your flight controller has not adopted the connector standard then you should review [flight controller-specific](#flight-controller-specific-assembly-guides) and manufacturer-specific setup guides.

-Pixhawk series flight controllers that don't follow the connector standard will often provide cables for interconnecting with pixhawk standard components.
+Pixhawk series flight controllers that don't follow the connector standard will often provide cables for interconnecting with Pixhawk standard components.
 For other controllers you may need to manually create cables and connectors.

+The [flight controller-specific guides](#flight-controller-specific-assembly-guides) contain FC-specific wiring and configuration information, as do guides on the manufacturer sites.
 :::

 ## Flight Controller Overview

-The images below show Pixhawk v6x flight controllers (FC) from CUAV and Holybro.
+The images below show Pixhawk v6x flight controllers from CUAV and Holybro.
 Their available ports are very similar because they are both [Pixhawk standard autopilots](../flight_controller/autopilot_pixhawk_standard.md) that have adopted the [Pixhawk connector standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).

 <img src="../../assets/assembly/pixhawk6x_holybro.jpg" width="300px" title="Holybro Pixhawk6x" /><img src="../../assets/assembly/pixhawk6x_cuav.jpg" width="300px" title="Cuav Pixhawk6x" />

 The connector standard ports are listed below, along with their labels on each of the FCs, and what they are used for.
-As both FCs have much the same ports with similar names, core peripherals are connected in the same way.
+The FCs have much the same ports with similar names, and core peripherals are connected in the same way.

 | Standard                    | Holybro       | CUAV                | Connect to ...                                               |
 | --------------------------- | ------------- | ------------------- | ------------------------------------------------------------ |